 Ryner's teaching interests include Shakespeare and Renaissance drama; British literature to 1700; drama as a genre; literary theory and cultural studies.

 Sadowski-Smith works in border and migration studies.
-She is author of "The New Immigrant Whiteness: Race, Neoliberalism, and Post-Soviet Migration to the United States," "Border Fictions, and "Globalization on the Line."
+She has published "The New Immigrant Whiteness: Race, Neoliberalism, and Post-Soviet Migration to the United States," "Border Fictions," and "Globalization on the Line."

 Just as Arizona State University believes in inclusion and the expansion of the academic enterprise, so our American literature program looks beyond the box of traditional academic study.
 We offer a vibrant array of options and unique opportunities.
 We are geographically situated to take advantage of our expertise in Indigenous American, Inter-American, Southwestern, and Border Studies.
 We are grounded in the intersection of literature, culture, and history, from a thriving program in abolitionist studies, comparative ethnic literatures, indigenous literature, and transnational U.S. literatures, to expertise in 19th century domesticity, 20th century automotive and economic culture, and 21st century immigration studies.
 We have the additional benefit of several distinguished writers who also teach and research American literature.
 The American literature program at Arizona State offers a stimulating experience that develops the next generation of scholars in the most innovative branch of English studies.